Adithya-hv/DSA/Midterm-2/README.md

 ### Effective Approach

+This approach uses a greedy Algorithim with binary search.
+Sub holds the longest increasing subsequence whichs starts of as empty but is updated with each element with every iteration.
+We use binary search to get the postion that num needs to go into sub. if the pos is == the length of sub then its the greatest element and its appended. else it finds the pos of an element num can replace.
+This gives us an array with all the most increasing nums in A.

 #### Time Complexity Analysis

 Each iteration of binary search takes O(Log(n)) and its performed once per element in A (O(n)).